yimuchen/yimuchen.github.io/_posts/2019-12-12-NewHeadphones.md

 audio quality.
 That being said, I really do like the way they sound.
 Whether it is using the 3.5 mm line to connect to my PC/laptop, or using the USB type-C cable to use the headphones in built DAC, they both contain significantly more details than my previous headset.
-The 3.5mm cable does make the output quieter (the impedance quoted from the product page is 450 Ohms, so most likely the DAC on my computer is struggling to drive them), but still within acceptable ranges.
+The 3.5 mm cable does make the output quieter (the impedance quoted from the product page is 450 Ohms, so most likely the DAC on my computer is struggling to drive them), but still within acceptable ranges.
 As to how good they are compared to other headsets, I have no way of comparing,